project-oak/oak/README.md

 # Project Oak

-The goal of Project Oak is to create a specification for secure transfer, storage and processing of data.
+The goal of Project Oak is to create a specification (and a reference implementation) for the secure transfer, storage and processing of data.

-Optionally it may also include a reference implementation and / or an official SDK.

-In traditional systems, data may be encrypted at rest and in transit, but it must be available in plaintext to any system that needs to process them; this means there are opportunities for system administrators, hardware vendors, privileged software running on the same machine to compromise the confidentiality and integrity of the data.
+In traditional systems, data may be encrypted at rest and in transit, but it is ultimately available in unencrypted form to any part of the system that needs to process them.

 Even if the application is securely designed and data are encrypted, the operating system kernel (and any user or piece of software with root or